UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 #### Shared Drop-Off Delivery

-QCar2 and QDrone2 can both perform a shared drop-off delivery.
+QCar2 and QDrone2 can both perform a shared drop-off delivery

 ---